vadolasi/refluxo-engine/docs/deployment/state-management.md

+---
+description: The stateless nature of the Refluxo engine means that it does not manage state persistence itself.
+Your application is responsible for saving and loading the `Snapshot` object.
+This design choice gives you complete freedom to choose the persistence strategy that best fits your infrastructure.
+---
 # Deployment: State Management

 The stateless nature of the Refluxo engine means that it does not manage state persistence itself.
 Your application is responsible for saving and loading the `Snapshot` object.
 This design choice gives you complete freedom to choose the persistence strategy that best fits your infrastructure.